Finite sample change point inference and identification for high-dimensional mean vectors: Methodology

-\begin{rmk}[Comments on the boundary] It should be noted that in the bootstrap CUSUM test, we must remove the boundary points from approximating the distribution of $T_n$.
+\begin{rmk}[Comments on the boundary removal] It should be noted that we must remove boundary points to approximate the distribution of $T_n$.
 If the boundary points are included in the maxima $T_n$ and $T^*_n$, then the conditional distribution of $T^*_n$ (given $X_1^n$) does not provide an accurate approximation to the distribution of $T_n$.
-Theorem \ref{thm:bootstrap_approx_cusum_statistic} and Theorem \ref{thm:power_bootstrap_cusum_test} provide the precise rate of convergence that characterizes the boundary removal parameter $\us$ to ensure the consistency (in terms of the sum of type I and type II errors) of the bootstrap CUSUM test.
-On the other hand, the estimation problem in (\ref{eqn:cusum_identification}) does not exclude the endpoints outside the interval $[\us, n-\us]$.
-However, in practice, if the existence of a change point is not known as a priori and it is decided by a test, then the boundary restriction is implicitly imposed for both testing and estimation in empirical applications \cite{bai1997}.
+Theorem~\ref{thm:bootstrap_approx_cusum_statistic} and \ref{thm:power_bootstrap_cusum_test} provide the precise rate of convergence that characterizes the boundary removal parameter $\us$ to ensure the consistency (in terms of the sum of type I and type II errors) of the bootstrap CUSUM test.
+On the other hand, the estimation problem in (\ref{eqn:cusum_identification}) does not exclude the endpoints outside $[\us, n-\us]$.
+However, in practice, if the existence of a change point is not known as a priori and it is decided by a test, then the boundary restriction is implicitly imposed for both testing and estimation in empirical applications \citep{bai1997}.
+Further discussions on the theoretical choice of $\us$ can be found in Remark~\ref{rem:theoretical_choice_boundary_removal}.

 \end{rmk}